xhepigerta/spotify-effect/README.md

-##Spotify-effect
+# Spotify-effect

-This repository is a simpple effect in jquery.
+This repository is a simple effect in jquery.

+A Pen created at CodePen.io.
+You can find this one at http://codepen.io/xhepigerta/pen/XdGarQ.